Mizo people: Anti-Sailo Rebellion

 The Anti-Sailo Rebellion (Mizo lal sawi) was a movement of the Mizo people to dethrone their chiefs.
 The rebellion began in the Eastern Lushai Hills in the village of Vûta's son, Lalkhama.
 In the village of Hmawngkawn, ruled by Chief Vanphunga, the villagers rounded him up with his upas and made them hold burning firebrands in their hands.
 They took the hostages and made them extinguish the firebrand in a water trough, making the chief recite that his chieftainship is extinguished and the upas that they will never align or support the chief ever again.

 Vûta's son began to lose their authority over their people as they continued to be de-throned.
 Vanphunga fled to the western chief Lianphunga to restore order and to take anything he wanted as compensation.
-Lianphunga arrived at Hmawngkawn with Lalhluma where they were threatened to not enter or they would be shot.
-Lalhluma declared his name and stepped over the entrance where one shot was made but missed him.
+Lianphunga arrived at Hmawngkawn with Lalhluma, where they were threatened not to enter or they would be shot.
+Lalhluma declared his name and stepped over the entrance, where one shot was made but missed him.
 The individuals surrendered and accepted chieftainship, hence ending the Anti-Sailo rebellion and restoring the rule of the dethroned chiefs.

 Chin-Lushai Expedition

 In 1888, Lieutenant John Fraser Stewart was assigned to survey the Rangamati border for road construction.
 Stewart was granted a party of sepoys to accompany him.
-On 3 February 1888, Stewart and his party were attacked by 200-300 Mizo warriors.
+On 3 February 1888, Stewart and his party were attacked by 200–300 Mizo warriors.
 Stewart fought back but was wounded in the chest by a bullet and died instantly.
 Stewart's body was recovered in bamboo with his head missing.

 An investigation revealed Chief Hausata had been ordered by his father-in-law, Zahuata, to bring him heads as an apology for a marital dispute with his daughter Ngundawngi.
 Hence, Stewart's unguarded encampment was an opportune raid.
 Within 10 days of the murder of Captain Stewart, a British allied chief, Pakuma Rani, was raided by Vûta's sons, Nikama, Lunliana and Kairûma.
 Furthermore, the village in the Chengri Valley was raided by Lianphunga and his brother Zahrâwka, leading to the death of 101 villagers and the capture of 91 individuals.

 The Lushai Expedition of 1888 was arranged against Hausata.
-However, intelligence from Darbilhi, a British ally, revealed that Hausata had already died and been buried with Stewart's gun with the heads of the party given to another chief known as Paona.
+However, intelligence from Darbilhi, a British ally, revealed that Hausata had already died and been buried with Stewart's gun, with the heads of the party given to another chief known as Paona.
 When the column arrived at Hausata's village, the Lushais burned it down and deserted it.The guides identified Hausata's house and located his grave.
 Underneath Hausata's robed body was Stewart's gun.
 Another expedition arranged against Lianphunga was organized.
 However, when one column under Daly made contact with Lianphunga, he felt unfit to perform an arrest and allowed Lianphunga to return to his village in promise to cooperate with Skinner who was arriving soon.
 As a result, Lianphunga fled the settlement.